Neil Etheridge: Fulham

-In 2006, he moved to local rivals Fulham, and signed professional terms for the club.
-Etheridge signed for Isthmian League Division One South club Leatherhead in September 2008 on loan for the entire 2008–09 season and made his debut on 20 September in the 2–1 home defeat to Metropolitan Police.
-During his loan spell, he received the first red card of his career, being sent off for dissent during a 2–1 defeat to Sittingbourne in a preliminary round of the FA Cup.
+In 2006, Etheridge moved to local rivals Fulham, and signed professional terms for the club.
+Etheridge signed for Isthmian League Division One South club Leatherhead in September 2008 on loan for the 2008–09 season.
+During his loan spell, he received the first red card of his career, being sent off for dissent during a 2–1 defeat to Sittingbourne in a preliminary round of the FA Trophy.
+He made six league appearances.

 In September 2009, Etheridge underwent surgery on both knees after suffering from tendinitis.
 He was expected to be out for the entire 2009–10 season but returned in January 2010, eventually making nine appearances for the reserves.
 By the end of the season he signed a new one-year deal, keeping him at Fulham until the summer of 2011, attributing his contract extension to his quick recovery.

-Etheridge received his first senior team call-up on 11 September 2010, when he was named on the substitute bench as cover for Mark Schwarzer in a home game against Wolverhampton Wanderers due to an injury to regular second choice goalkeeper David Stockdale.
+Etheridge received his first senior team call-up on 11 September 2010, when he was named on the substitutes' bench as cover for Mark Schwarzer in a home game against Wolverhampton Wanderers due to an injury to regular second-choice goalkeeper David Stockdale.
 In March 2011, Etheridge joined League One club Charlton Athletic on loan, but was recalled six days later without playing for them.
 Etheridge signed a new contract in May that would extend his stay at Craven Cottage until the summer of 2013.

 He made his first senior appearance for Fulham against Odense Boldklub in the 2011–12 UEFA Europa League on 14 December.
 On 23 March 2012 upon his return to Fulham after completing his international duties, it was announced that Etheridge would be out for the rest of the season due to a wrist injury that was sustained in the 2012 AFC Challenge Cup.
 He recovered quickly and on 9 May he has been able to play in the development squad's last game of the season against the reserves of West Bromwich Albion.